Name and Constituency of Organization

-The NESC shall accomplish its purpose through the function of two types of committees: Standing Committees and Ad Hoc Committees.
+The NESC will accomplish its purpose through the function of two types of committees: Standing Committees and Ad Hoc Committees.
 Each member will serve on at least one committee per term.
 The NESC will approve the establishment of committees and the appointment of committee members and chairpersons by majority vote.

-- NESC standing committees shall be established to consider ongoing matters of appropriate concern to the NESC.
-These committees shall be composed of only NESC members.
+NESC standing committees will be established to consider ongoing matters of appropriate concern to the NESC.
+These committees will be composed of only NESC members.
 The standing committees will include, at a minimum, an Elections Committee.
 Other standing committees may be established from time to time in the discretion of the NESC.

-Ad hoc committees will be established as needed to consider specific items of interest, and may be NESC or UST committees.
+Ad hoc committees will be established as needed to consider specific items of interest.
 Membership in such committees is open to any constituency member.
-An NESC member shall chair an NESC Ad Hoc committee.
+An NESC member will chair an NESC Ad hoc committee.

 Meetings and Procedures

-The NESC shall meet once each month, year round.
-An annual open meeting for constituents shall be scheduled with the President of the University or other designated administrators by invitation of the NESC.
+The NESC will meet once each month, year round.
+An annual open meeting for constituents will be scheduled with the President of the university or other designated administrators by invitation of the NESC.

-NESC members who cannot attend a scheduled meeting shall inform the Secretary prior to the meeting.
+NESC members who cannot attend a scheduled meeting will inform the Secretary prior to the meeting.
 Members who regularly miss meetings may be removed from office in accordance with these bylaws.

-A NESC member may propose amendments to these Bylaws.
-Proposed amendments must be made in writing at least thirty (30) calendar days to a regularly scheduled meeting, with copies distributed in advance to each NESC member.
-Adoption will be by a two-thirds majority of elected NESC members with proxy voting disallowed.
-Final approval is subject to the action of the NESC.
+Any member of the NESC may propose amendments to these Bylaws.
+Proposed amendments must be made in writing at least thirty (30) calendar days prior to a regularly scheduled meeting, with copies distributed in advance to each NESC member.
+Adoption will be by a two-thirds majority of NESC members with proxy voting disallowed.
+Final approval is subject to the action of the President of the university.